okansungur/drafts/read8.md

 TDD: Is a methodology focuses on iterative development lifecycle.
 Add a test (Red) new test fails.Write enough code to pass the test(Green).
 Run test and refactor.
 So that in the end you save time.

 BDD: (Cucumber) Gherkin Language is used.
-Given When Then
+(Given When Then) BDD is concerned about result of higher level scenarios.
+TDD is focused on testing smaller pieces of functionality in isolation.TDD you should have the knowledge of programming language whereas in BDD you dont have to.

 An agregate is a business functionality that encapsulates the business rules and it is not divisible any more.